Partonic Critical Opalescence and Its Impact on the Jet Quenching Parameter $\hat{q}$: Jet quenching parameter near CEP

+In short, similar to the classical critical opalescence where scatterings between the light and the medium are drastically enhanced, both the $\hat q$ and the scattering rate are found divergent at the CEP with the scaling rule $\hat q \propto SR \propto \xi^{\alpha/\nu}$.
+This also explains why we did not see special behavior around the CEP in the previous section within the QM model with the mean field approximation, since $\alpha=0$ in all mean field theories.

-{\em Summary. --} we develop a new methodology for calculating $\hat{q}$ at finite chemical potentials, especially in the vicinity of CEP.
+{\em Summary. --} We develop a new methodology for calculating $\hat{q}$ at finite chemical potential, especially in the vicinity of CEP.
 Based on the QM model, $\hat q$ can be decomposed into the contributions from the $\sigma$ and $\pi$ exchange processes.
 A perturbative calculation up to the one-loop order indicates that both contributions almost vanish in the chiral symmetry breaking (hadronic) phase, and increase not only with temperature but also with chemical potential.
-In the chiral symmetry restored (QGP) phase, both contributions are approximately proportional to the parton number density.
+In the chiral symmetry restored (QGP) phase, both contributions are approximately proportional to the parton number density as $\hat{q}_{\sigma} \sim 0.2 n_{\rm parton}$, $\hat{q}_{\pi} \sim 0.6 n_{\rm parton}$, thus $\hat{q} \sim 0.8n_{\rm parton}$.
+The dimensionless ratio $\hat q / n_\mathrm{parton}$ is enhanced near the phase boundary, especially close to the first order phase boundary.
 We further evaluate $\hat q_\sigma$ in the vicinity of CEP by introducing a mapping between QCD and the Ising Model, whose critical behaviors could be in the same universality class.
-The PCO, i.e., a prominent enhancement of scatterings between jet partons and medium via $\sigma$ exchange, is discovered near CEP, which might explain the dip on the hard hadron spectra at certain centrality and collisional energy as implied by Ref.~\cite{STAR:2017ieb} and await confirmation by more precise measurements from the BES II program.
-Therefore, effects of PCO on jet spectra and their substructures could serve as a novel probe of CEP, with certain advantages over the traditional ones.
+Based on this method, we find that both the quenching parameter and the scattering rate diverge at the critical point with the scaling behavior $\hat{q}\propto SR\propto\xi^{\frac{\alpha}{\nu}}$, and the PCO, i.e., a prominent enhancement of scatterings between jet partons and medium via $\sigma$ exchange, is discovered near CEP.
+Therefore, PCO effects on jet spectra and their substructures could serve as a novel probe of CEP, with certain advantages over the traditional ones.
 Our study opens a brand new perspective for improving our knowledge on the QCD phase diagram.

-\acknowledgments {\em Acknowledgements. --} After accomplishing this work, we became aware of the other efforts on calculating $\hat q$ at finite chemical potentials with fairly different conclusions~\cite{Zhu:2020qyw,Grefa:2022sav,McLaughlin:2021dlq}.
-We are grateful for valuable discussions with Abhijit Majumder, Xiaofeng Luo, Xin-Nian Wang, Shuai Y.F.
+\acknowledgments {\em Acknowledgements. --} After accomplishing this work, we became aware of other efforts on calculating $\hat q$ at finite chemical potential with fairly different conclusions~\cite{Zhu:2020qyw,Grefa:2022sav,McLaughlin:2021dlq}.
+We are grateful for valuable discussions with Abhijit Majumder, Xiaofeng Luo, Yi Yin, Xin-Nian Wang, Shuai Y.F.
 Liu and Jingyi Chao.
-This work is supported by the National Natural Science Foundation of China (NSFC) under Grant Nos.~12105129, 12175122, 2021-867.
+This work is supported by the National Natural Science Foundation of China (NSFC) under Grant Nos.~12105129, 12175122, 2021-867, and NSFC Grant No. 12247101.